An overview of ServiceNow AI: Capabilities, pricing, and a simpler alternative

 |---|---|---|

-This keynote from ServiceNow shows how large companies are using its generative AI innovations to transform their operations.
+This ServiceNow keynote shows how large companies are deploying generative AI innovations through the platform.

 A faster, more flexible approach to ITSM automation